+NEWMAN BREAKERS WATER POLO CLUB INC.

+Refund Policy

 Newman Breakers Water Polo Club strives to keep fees that are associated with participating in our club as low as possible.
 Registration with NBWPC covers operational fees including but not limited to pool hire, coaching fees, team nominations, club overheads as well as insurance and membership with Waterpolo Australia and Waterpolo WA.

 Athletes that join the Club are aware of the commitment that comes with being a member of a team.
-Likewise, parents make a commitment to the Club in supporting their children in their endeavor.
+Likewise, parents make a commitment to the Club in supporting their children in their endeavour.
 As such, our Refund Policy reflects the nature of the commitment that is being made while attempting to be as fair as possible to all involved.
 No refunds will be given for changes of mind.
 Please ensure players are aware of the participation requirements prior to registration.

 Full refund of Club Fees will be given if cancellation is requested prior to the start of the Summer Season (ie Round 1 of State League games).
 Any refund requests after Round 1 will be at the discretion of the NBWPC committee.